 Mile 79.39 – Elk Bar: River Left.
 This giant sandbar makes for a great camp.
 There are awesome views from camp, options to explore the steep terrain behind camp, and great swimming.
 The downside to this camp is the big last day of boating.
-Click here for a detailed description.
+Learn more about Elk Bar.

 Mile 79.48 – Love Bar: River Left.
 This is a great low water camp and gives one the opportunity for a great night of beach camping.

 Mile 80.18 – Veil Falls Rapid: Class II.
 Run left-of-center at lower flows to dodge some rocks.

 Mile 80.41 – Veil Falls: River Right.
 This is a relatively short (10 minute) but steep hike up to the overhanging amphitheater that forms Veil cave.
 Coming off the top of this overhang is Veil Falls, a localized rain shower that sways in the wind.
 Learn more about Veil Falls.

 Mile 80.61 – Wall Creek: Class III.
 Stay right at all flows being careful not to hit the right side wall.
 There are usually fun waves in this rapid.
 Learn more about Wall Creek.

 Mile 80.88 – Goalpost: Class III.
 This is one of those rapids that gets bigger as the water drops and is non-existent at higher flows.
 The hit is runnable and recommended but can be missed by going left.

 Mile 82.13 – Redside Camp: River Left.
 This very small camp offers a unique spot to camp in the Impassible canyon as well as provides the opportunity to explore Golden Creek just downstream.